-I am a Post-Doctoral Research Associate and AHRC Leadership Fellow at UCL Institute of Archaeology, where I work primarily on issues related to heritage, museums, cultural memory and the Anthropocene.
+I am an AHRC Early Career Leadership Fellow at UCL Institute of Archaeology, where I work on issues related to heritage, museums, cultural memory and the Anthropocene.

-My Leadership Fellowship explores the history and changing nature of ‘experience’ in relation to heritage and museums, with a particular focus on critical-creative approaches to the design of ‘experiences’ within and beyond the heritage sector.
-Working closely with project partners, this research responds to the rapid growth of immersive and participatory experiences across the field of heritage interpretation in recent years.
+My current fellowship explores critical-creative approaches to the design of ‘experiences’ within and beyond the heritage sector.
+Working closely with project partners, this research responds to the rapid growth of immersive, participatory and co-curated experiences across the field of heritage interpretation in recent years.
 You can read more on the project website.
 The project is funded by the AHRC as part of a highlight notice on Innovation in the Creative Economy.
 An open access article outlining the conceptual foundations of the project is now available online.